-Developers create code that replicates user functions, (typing text into a field, for example).
-At appropriate points in the code, they place commands to capture a screenshot.
+Developers create code replicating user functions (typing text into a field, for example).
+They place commands at appropriate points in the code to capture a screenshot.
 The first time the test code is executed, an initial set of screenshots is recorded – to act as a baseline against which all further changes will be compared.

 After setting the baseline, the QA runs the test code in the background.
 Anytime a change is identified, a screenshot is captured.
 Each screenshot is compared to the baseline image corresponding to that particular section of the code and the software.
 If differences occur between the images, the test is considered failed.

-Once the test code runs completely, a report is generated automatically.
-A reviewer then reviews all the images that have been diagnosed as changed from their baseline.
+Once the test code runs entirely, a report is generated automatically.
+A reviewer then reviews all the images diagnosed as changed from their baseline.
 Some testing tools generate reports highlighting the differences between baseline and final images, as detected after the test execution.

-If these image differences are caused by bugs, developers can fix them and rerun the test to check if the fixes actually worked.
+If bugs cause these image differences, developers can fix them and rerun the test to check if the fixes worked.
 Suppose subsequent changes in the UI cause discrepancies.
 In that case, developers will have to review the screenshot and update baseline images against which visual tests can be run in the future.

 How to Implement Visual Regression Testing?

-It is best to automate visual regression testing and incorporate it into the CI/CD pipeline.
-This saves time, reduces the possibility of human error, and ensures maintenance of the software’s visual appeal.
+Automating visual regression testing and incorporating it into the CI/CD pipeline is best.
+This saves time, reduces the possibility of human error, and ensures the software’s visual appeal maintenance.